PierreBdesG/Traffic-Analysis/README.md

     - their entry point was on the first frame or their exit point was on the last frame.
     - the clustering algorithm failed to classify their entry or exit point.

+exemple with DR_USA_Intersection_GL/vehicle_tracks_004.csv, all the direction plot, all the trajectories scatter.